unraid/docs/docs/unraid-os/getting-started/explore-the-user-interface/tour-the-web-gui.md

 ## The Navigation Bar

 The horizontal navigation bar gives users access to the main functional areas of the Unraid system.
-You can customize it with plugins to add extra menus and options, available in the <u>Community Applications section</u>.
+You can customize it with plugins to add extra menus and options, available in the [Community Applications section](../../using-unraid-to/run-docker-containers/community-applications.md).

   ![Navigation Bar - Annotated](/img/navbar3.png)

 ### 1. Dashboard

-The Dashboard tab provides real-time monitoring of hardware and software components on your Unraid server.
+The **Dashboard** tab provides real-time monitoring of hardware and software components on your Unraid server.
 It displays various aspects of management - such as system identification, CPU, RAM, storage, network information, Containers, %%VMs|vm%%, users, and shares - in a grid of tiles.
   ![Dashboard tab](/img/dashboard.png)
-You can enhance the Dashboard with plugins from <u>Community Applications</u> and customize the display by toggling tiles on and off using the padlock in the navigation bar.
+You can enhance the Dashboard with plugins from [Community Applications](../../using-unraid-to/run-docker-containers/community-applications.md)

 ### 2. Main

-The Main screen enables efficient management of your Unraid storage and disk operations.
+The **Main** screen enables efficient management of your Unraid storage and disk operations.
 You can configure your %%array|array%%, %%cache pools|cache-pool%%, and flash devices, as well as manage USB storage and unassigned devices, including remote shares.
 It displays key information about each storage device, such as health, capacity, and file systems.
   ![Main tab](/img/maintab.png)
 At the bottom, the Array Operation section provides maintenance options to keep your %%array|array%% running smoothly.

 ### 3. Shares

-The Shares screen allows you to manage individual shares on your Unraid server.
-It is divided into <u>User Shares</u> and <u>Disk Shares</u>.
+The **Shares** tab is divided into [User Shares](../../using-unraid-to/manage-storage/shares.md#user-shares) and [Disk Shares](../../using-unraid-to/manage-storage/shares.md#disk-shares).

 You can access detailed information and management options for each share by selecting its name.

 ### 4. Users

-The Users screen allows management of all user accounts on the Unraid server, as detailed in the <u>User Management section</u>.
+The **Users** screen allows management of all user accounts on the Unraid server, as detailed in the [User Management section](../../system-administration/secure-your-server/user-management.md).

   ![Users tab](/img/userstab.png)

 ### 5. Settings

-The Settings screen allows you to manage all system settings on your Unraid server, including:
+The **Settings** screen allows you to manage all system settings on your Unraid server, including:

 - **System Settings**: Configure parameters and behaviors for the core components of Unraid.
 - **Network Services**: Set up various communication protocols and configure your %%Wireguard|wireguard%% %%VPN|vpn-tunnel%%.